utwente-interaction-lab/MQTT-Communication/ESP32 Code/README.md

 ![alt text](https://github.com/utwente-interaction-lab/MQTT-Communication/blob/main/Images%20Tutorial/EspMQTTClient.png)

 Below is the drawing of the example circuit and the diagram.
-This one is for the ep32 lolin32 board.
+This one is for the **esp32 lolin32** board.
-If you use a different one it will look different but might also use different pins.
+If you use a different one like the adafruit feather, it will look different but might also use different pins.
 So before using check this.
 Make sure the middle pot pin supports analogue values.

 ![alt text](https://github.com/utwente-interaction-lab/MQTT-Communication/blob/main/Images%20Tutorial/SchemaLolin32.png)